- How does CDE Identity Management benefit me?

 We recommend you avoid using dictionary words, any part of your name or username, personal information about yourself that can be obtained by an Internet search, etc. The easiest way to construct a strong password is to create a phrase and use the first letter of each word, and then incorporate mixed case, numbers and or special characters.
 In addition, your password belongs only to you and must never be shared.

 After 10 login attempts your account will be locked.
 This is a security mechanism to prevent your account from being compromised by a program or hacker repeatedly trying different combinations of passwords.
-You can unlock your own account by selecting the "I Forgot My Password web page".
+Your account will unlock after 30 minutes.
 If your require further assistance, please contact your Local Access Manager (LAM) using the "LAM Service Request web page to have your account unlocked.

-If you have any problems with your temporary password, please contact your Local Access Manager (LAM) using the "LAM Service Request web page.
+If you have any problems with resetting your password, please contact your Local Access Manager (LAM) for assistance using the "LAM Service Request web page.

 If you are a District Superintendent, please contact CDE at 303-866-6833, otherwise, contact your district Local Access Manager (LAM) user(s) e.g. from Assistance Request Form page.